OrianaVenture/VentureValheim/MultiplayerTweaks/README.md

 This mod needs to be on both the client and server for all features to work.
 When this mod is put on a server it will sync the configurations from the server to all clients on connection.
 Live changes to the configurations will not always take effect until the player relogs into the world/server.

 ## Changelog

+### 0.4.8

+* Changed the format for the PlayerDefaultSpawnPoint config from x,z to x,y,z to fix an issue where the ground height could not always be determined, thus defaulting to using the standing stones spawn area.
+Please update this config to use the new system for best results.
+* Removed an unnecessary minimap patch for forcing player map positions to improve compatibility with other mods.

 ### 0.4.7